-SECTION 19 - ATTENDANCE POLICY The Great Academy will enforce the following to comply with NM State Compulsory Attendance Law:
+SECTION 19 - ATTENDANCE POLICY The Great Academy will enforce the following to comply with the NM Attendance For Success Law:

 - 1. All teachers will take attendance in every class and record it on the school's student data system within 15 minutes of established start time. - 2.
 Students will be marked TARDY if they are not in class 15 minutes after the established start time for the class.